Kristi Millner, B.Sc., RMT

 Wendy initially studied at the International College of Traditional Chinese Medicine in Victoria and transferred to the Canadian College of Acupuncture and Oriental Medicine in her third year.
 She has five more courses to complete to receive her Doctor of Traditional Chinese Medicine diploma.

-Wendy has also completed extra training in facial rejuvenation acupuncture, navel acupuncture and NADA, which is a protocol utilized to alleviate stress and help people struggling with drug and alcohol detoxification.
+She has completed extra training in facial rejuvenation acupuncture, navel acupuncture and NADA, which is a protocol utilized to alleviate stress and help people struggling with drug and alcohol detoxification.

-Wendy’s personal philosophy ….. she strives for radiant health, vitality, energy, ease (as opposed to dis-ease), wellness and a good quality of life.
+Her personal philosophy … she strives for radiant health, vitality, energy, ease (as opposed to dis-ease), wellness and a good quality of life.
 She believes in empowering her clients to take responsibility for their health and their treatments and in doing so, create an active, healthy lifestyle for themselves on all levels.

-Wendy Courtemanche is a licenced Acupuncturist in the province of British Columbia.
+Wendy Courtemanche is a licensed, registered Acupuncturist in the province of British Columbia.
 She is a current member in good standing with the College of Traditional Chinese Medicine and Acupuncturists of British Columbia (CTCMA) as well as a member of the British Columbia Qualified Acupuncturists and TCM Practitioners Association.

 Allison Maeers, RMT